-Analysts, military observers and social media commentators have been in turmoil ever since a satellite photo popped up showing a Chinese nuclear submarine entering an undersea base on the southernmost island of Hainan in the South China Sea.
+Analysts, military observers and commentators on social media have been abuzz since a satellite photo emerged showing a Chinese nuclear submarine entering an underwater base on the southernmost island of Hainan in the South China Sea.

-The rare satellite image, acquired on August 19 by Planet Labs and published on social media by an American pro-government channel, Radio Free Asia, shows a Chinese attack nuclear submarine type 093 belonging to the Chinese People's Liberation Army (PLAN) Navy near the important naval base of Yulin.
+The rare satellite image, acquired on August 19 by Planet Labs and published on social media by an American pro-government channel, Radio Free Asia, shows a Chinese Type 093 nuclear attack submarine belonging to the Chinese People's Liberation Army Navy (PLAN) near the important Yulin naval base.

 This is also arousing interest because no other submarines are visible in the image of the strategic base.
-The other piers in the image are completely empty, which raises questions among online users about where China's nuclear-powered ships might be.
+The other docks in the image are completely empty, raising questions among online users about where China's nuclear-powered ships might be.

-Here is one of the few satellite photos that show full activity, and contrast a lot with this "apparent calm".
+Here is one of the few satellite photos that show full activity, and contrast greatly with this "apparent calm".
 It's about 3 years ago.

-Yulin naval base on Hainan Island is a crucial strategic site.
+The Yulin naval base on Hainan Island is a crucial strategic site.
 For a myriad of reasons.
-The base is located approximately 300 miles (nearly 500 kilometers) southwest of Hong Kong and is home to China's submarine nuclear ballistic missile fleet, which is critical to China's strike capabilities.
+The base is located about 300 miles (nearly 500 kilometers) southwest of Hong Kong and is home to China's nuclear ballistic missile submarine fleet, critical to China's strike capabilities.

 The base is also located on the northern border of the disputed South China Sea, which has been a source of friction with neighboring Brunei, Indonesia, Malaysia, Philippines, Taiwan, Vietnam and the US.